NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 .. only:: quoFEM_app

-	In the case where bounds of input variables and a simulator model is provided (Case 1), model evaluation points can be selected by space-filling methods, e.g. Latin hyper cube sampling (LHS).
-This is non-adaptive Design of Experiments (DoE) in a sense that the whole samples can be located before running any simulations.
+	In the case where bounds of input variables and a simulator model are provided (Case 1), model evaluation points can be selected by space-filling methods, e.g. Latin hypercube sampling (LHS).
+This is a non-adaptive Design of Experiments (DoE) in the sense that the whole samples can be located before running any simulations.
 On the other hand, the number of model evaluations can be reduced by selecting evaluation points *adaptively* after each run to get the best model improvements.

 	.. _figGP_DoE1: